dl-dayup/KG_paper/README.md

 1. IMGpedia: a Linked Dataset with Content-based Analysis of Wikimedia Images 2021-01-23
 1. COMET : Commonsense Transformers for Automatic Knowledge Graph Construction.ACL2019 2021-01-24
 1. Coreferential Reasoning Learning for Language Representation.
 EMNLP2020 2021-01-25
-1. TriggerNER: Learning with Entity Triggers as Explanations for Named Entity Recognition.
-ACL2020 2021-01-26